Reviewed by Annabel

 A quick revision on the basic Oedipus myth – please feel free to skip the next paragraph.

-Oedipus was the son of Laius and Jocasta, but Laius wanted to thwart the prophecy that he’d be killed by his son, so he was put out on the mountainside to perish, but he was found and adopted by the King of Corinth.
+Oedipus was the son of Laius and Jocasta, but Laius wanted to thwart the prophecy that he’d be killed by his son, so he was put out on the mountainside to perish – but was found and adopted by the King of Corinth.
 Learning that he was fated to murder his father and marry his mother, Oedipus sets off to Thebes where he meets an older man, quarrels and kills him – this was Laius!
 Arriving in Thebes, he learns the king has been killed and the Sphinx is terrorising the city.
 He answers the Sphinx’s riddle and claims Jocasta, thus fulfilling the prophecy.
 They have four children, two boys then two girls.
 Eventually Jocasta learns the truth and hangs herself.
 Oedipus blinds himself.
 Jocasta’s brother Creon takes charge with the two sons alternating as rulers – but it doesn’t work and there is much fighting, bloodshed and death to come involving Creon, his own family and the children of Jocasta.

 Many of the ancients had mentioned Oedipus in their writings, but Sophocles is accepted as the main chronicler of his story in his three Theban Plays: Oedipus Rex, Oedipus at Colonus and Antigone.
-After Sophocles, came others: Roman playwright Seneca did his own retelling of Sophocles’ Oedipus Rex in the 1st century, for instance, which was then in turn adapted by Ted Hughes in 1969.
+After Sophocles, came others: Roman playwright Seneca did his own retelling of Sophocles’ Oedipus Rex in the 1st for instance, which was then in turn adapted by Ted Hughes in 1969.

 Now, Natalie Haynes gives us another version, seen through the eyes of the two women.
 Their stories both start when they are fifteen years old and entwine around each other throughout the novel.